We find talented, principled people and nurture them through an inclusive culture.

 We work to improve the futures of the people and communities around us, with an emphasis on promoting equity.

-We’re very proud of it, so much so that 97% of us are proud to work here*.
-By promoting flexible working, championing diversity, and making health and well-being a priority, we’ve created the conditions for our people to thrive.
-This culture is the cornerstone of our business and central to our ability to deliver for our clients.
+We’re very proud of it, so much so that 95% of us are proud to work here*.
+By promoting flexible working, championing diversity and making health and wellbeing a priority, we’ve created the conditions for our people to thrive.
+This culture is the cornerstone of our business – and central to our ability to deliver for our clients.

-We’re committed to respecting human rights, and we take action to prevent any form of modern slavery from taking place in our business, supply chain, and investments.
+We're committed to respecting human rights and take action to prevent any form of modern slavery from taking place in our business, supply chain and investments.

 We integrate social issues into our analysis and look at how companies impact the societies in which they operate.
 Our cutting-edge tool, SustainEx*, helps us quantify and integrate this into our investment decisions.
 We’ve also stepped up our discussions with companies about how they treat their employees and their supply networks, with 407 social engagements in 2021.

 We were among the first in our industry to put mental health on the agenda.
-Our global employee assistance program offers free, objective support including short-term counseling.
-And in the past year alone, we’ve held events on everything from cancer and heart health awareness to menopause awareness, understanding stress and anxiety, and coping with bereavement.
+Our global employee assistance programme offers free, objective support including short-term counselling.
+And in the past year alone we’ve held events on everything from cancer and heart health awareness, to menopause awareness, understanding stress and anxiety, and coping with bereavement.
 And our offices in the UK, New York, Singapore, and Hong Kong all have mental health first aiders for extra support – with more locations to follow.

 We empower our people to offer their time and talent to their local communities through volunteering.
 And we encourage fundraising and donations through generous matched giving schemes.

 We strive for excellence.
 Being good at what we do is good for our clients and our business.
-We focus on making Schroders a place where people want to develop their careers – and that’s why over the past 5 years, we’ve kept 94% of our high-performing people.
+We focus on making Schroders somewhere people want to develop their careers – and that’s why over the past 5 years we’ve kept 94% of our high-performing people.

 We promote innovation and teamwork.
-We develop industry-leading tools and technologies and challenge conventional thinking.
-And we respect each other as experts and know that we can go even further when we combine strengths.
+We develop industry-leading tools and technology and challenge conventional thinking.
+And we respect each other as experts, and know we can go even further when we combine strengths.

 We have passion and integrity.
 We take the impact of our work seriously by supporting each other to do our best work, volunteering and fundraising in our local communities, and being transparent about our goals and progress.